nmsl/svc_android_project/stream/README.md

-Get source videos and Encoding
+Getting source videos and encoding
 ==============
 This folder contains the encoding scripts and some video streams.